Strata of discriminantal arrangements: Fundamental groups of the complements to discriminantal arrangements

-(ii) $[X_J,X_I+X_J+X_K]$ where $I,J,K$ are subscripts correspond to triples of hyperplanes in discriminantal arrangement for such that corresponding hyperplanes in $\A_{\infty}$ satisfy dependency condition of theorem \ref{proofmain} (2a).
+(ii) $[X_J,X_I+X_J+X_K]$ where $I,J,K$ are subscripts corresponding to triples of hyperplanes in the discriminantal arrangement, such that corresponding hyperplanes in $\A_{\infty}$ satisfy dependency condition of Theorem \ref{proofmain} (2a).

-(iii) $[X_J,X_K]$ for any pair of sets with $Card J,K \ge k+3$ and such that does not exist subset $I$ such that triple $I,J,K$ satisfies the conditions of theorem \ref{proofmain} (2a). \end{proposition}
+(iii) $[X_J,X_K]$ for any pair of sets with $\Card~J,K \ge k+3$ and such that there does not exist subset $I$ such that triple $I,J,K$ satisfies the conditions of Theorem \ref{proofmain} (2a). \end{proposition}

-\subsection{Braid monodromy of discriminantal arrangements and $\pi_1(\SS\setminus \B(n,k))$}
+\subsection{Braid monodromy of discriminantal arrangements and {\bf $\pi_1(\SS\setminus \B(n,k,\A))$}}

-We shall describe the fundamental group of the complement to discriminantal arrangement.
-In fact, we shall obtain the braid monodromy of the generic plane section of discriminantal arrangement, which by classical van Kampen procedure yields the presentation of the fundamental group.
+We shall describe the fundamental group of the complement to a discriminantal arrangement.
+In fact, we shall obtain the braid monodromy of the generic plane section of discriminantal arrangement, which by the classical van Kampen procedure yields the presentation of the fundamental group.

-We describe the braid monodromy of generic section of $\B(n,k)$ in terms of collection of orderings of hyperplanes of $\B(n,k)$ constructed in terms of equations (\ref{matrixofequations}) of generic arrangement $\A^0$ of hyperplanes $H^0_j,j=1,...,n$ as follows.
-Generic plane section of $\B(n,k,\A^0_{\infty})$ can be described as subset of $\CC^2$ with coordinates $(s,t)$ depending on a choice of generic $a^n,b^n,c^n$ (specifying the plane section) consisting of points $(s,t)$ such that the rank of the $(k+ 1) \times n$ matrix:
+We describe the braid monodromy of the generic section of $\B(n,k,\A)$ in terms of a collection of orderings of hyperplanes of $\B(n,k,\A)$ constructed in terms of equations (\ref{matrixofequations}) of arrangement $\A$ of hyperplanes in the general position $H^0_j,j=1,...,n$ as follows.
+The generic plane section of $\B(n,k,\A)$ can be described as subset of $\CC^2$ with coordinates $(s,t)$ depending on a choice of generic $a^n,b^n,c^n$ (specifying the plane section) consisting of points $(s,t)$ such that the rank of the $(k+ 1) \times n$ matrix:

 is maximal.
 This plane is given in $\SS$ by